jacobcantwell/amazon-lightsail-minecraft/README.md

 You need to create Lightsail networking rules to open ports to the internet, or to a specific IPv4 address or range.

 * Open the Amazon Lightsail management console
-* Open your Windows Server instance
+* Open your server instance
 * Select `Networking`
 * Under IPv4 Firewall, select `+ Add rule`
 * For Minecraft: Java Edition